wenhaoq20/Spendy/README.md

 ## Team Members
 ### Eddy
-- Current: Fuzz Testing with attempting hack of the website.
+- New completions: Static Analysis with EsLint, Fuzz Testing with attempting hack of the website.
+- Current: Adding the validating the budget, numbers.
 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan